jpenna/conway-game/README.md

 This is an implementation of Conway's Game of Life.

-> This is still a draft.
->
-> Many features are still to be developed, like: creation of rooms, handling new players in the middle of a session...
+> Many features are still to be developed, like: creation of rooms, handling new players in the middle of a session,
+> allowing world mutation when the game is stopped, tracking player's colors when editing the world...
 > Check the [TODO.md](./TODO.md) for a the tasks planning.
 >
 > I plan to do it on my free time 🕺